 Public Relations Trends 2021:

-It may be surprising for you, but the future of PR is predictive analysis – powered by Artificial Intelligence (AI) and Machine Learning (ML).
+It may be surprising to you, but the future of PR is predictive analysis – powered by Artificial Intelligence (AI) and Machine Learning (ML).

-How it mat be useful for PR experts?
-Based on historic data trends, predictive analysis tools can be used to understand current and predict next topics and issues that are likely to capture audience attention.
+How it may be useful for PR experts?
+Based on historic data trends, predictive analysis tools can be used to understand current and predict the next topics and issues that are likely to capture the audience’s attention.

 Another growing trend is that of data-centric PR managers who are using predictive analytics tools in their day-to-day work.
-Predictive analytics tools will simplify the process of the search the importing data and extracting valuable insights to the benefit of brands and customers.
+Predictive analytics tools will simplify the process of searching importing data and extracting valuable insights to the benefit of brands and customers.